woodreamz/template-components-library/README.md

 # Getting Started

-This is a template for components library.
+This is a template for the Fusion library.
 Built with vite (library mode), swc, vitest, eslint (airbnb style), typescript and storybook.

 1. Requirements